wagtail/bakerydemo/readme.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/allcaps/bakerydemo/)

-Once Gitpod has started, click the preview url to open the website in a new tab.
+Once Gitpod has fully started and a preview of the bakery website has appeared in the "Simple Browser" panel, click the arrow button to the right of the URL bar to open the website in a new tab.
 Go to ``/admin/`` and login with ``admin / changeme``.

 Setup with Vagrant